 Save the Oceans, Feed the World: Overview

-What food requires no fresh water, produces little carbon dioxide, doesn’t use up any arable land, and provides healthy, lean protein at a cost per pound lower than beef, chicken, lamb or pork, making it accessible to the world’s poor?
+What animal protein requires no fresh water, produces little carbon dioxide, doesn’t use up any arable land, and provides healthy, lean protein at a cost per pound lower than beef, chicken, lamb or pork, making it accessible to the world’s poor?

 But the water and land resources needed to grow that additional food are increasingly scarce.
-Meanwhile, the poorest billion people on earth already depend upon fish as their primary source of animal protein.
-Cheap and accessible to anyone with a hook or net, wild seafood can feed the world if we manage it sustainably.
+Meanwhile, roughly one billion people, many of them poor, already depend upon fish as a primary source of animal protein.
+Wild seafood can feed the world if we manage it sustainably.

 Unfortunately, the global fishing fleet doesn’t, in general, fish sustainably.
 The global fish catch peaked in the late 1980s and has been declining ever since.
-Some parts of the ocean are so overfished that jellyfish are now the largest biomass, moving in as their predators disappear.
+In some parts of the ocean, overfishing and other causes have led to jellyfish taking over, moving in as their predators disappear.

 If current trends continue, we’ll only have enough wild seafood to feed half the world’s population in 2050.
 But if we apply sustainable fishing programs around the world, the trend is reversed dramatically.
-We could have enough fish to feed more than 12 billion people, well above the 9.1 billion projected by the FAO.
+We could have enough fish to feed more than a billion people a healthy seafood meal each day.

-Through our efforts to promote responsible fishing practices, Oceana is working to protect the oceans while helping combat hunger around the world.
+Through our efforts to promote responsible fishing practices, Oceana is working to save the oceans and feed the world.